Past Events

 read more

-If one compares Bonsai and Ikebana one can find common
+If one compares Bonsai and Ikebana one can find common characteristics or differences like transience of beauty in nature.

 On the other hand the traditional connection between ikebana and calligraphy was presented in the harmony of a special layout of a modern „Gesamtkunstwerk“, textile movable walls with the Chinese images on it and ikebana in front of these walls.
 Yu Feng, lector of the University, wrote the Chinese letters for mountains, waters and their sounds directly on the blue cotton using archaic characters, tensho, shinsho and sôsho.
 “To hear the rain” and other topics on the sound of nature means to understand (the nature).
 That’s why in Asia painters wanted to express the hearing of sounds in pictures and characters until the Tang dynasty.
 Thirteen members of Ikebana International Vienna Chapter presenting Ikenobo-, Misho- and Sogetsu-School emphasized the expression of these texts in their arrangements.
 The Sogetsu arrangements were free styled, Ikenobo-School was presented by a very beautyful rikka shinputai and landscape shoka, and three Misho arrangements were made in the aesthetic system of shin – gyô – sô.